Dorn, Moreton-in-Marsh and the Cotswolds

 The surrounding area

 We are only 1 mile from Moreton-in-Marsh with a variety of pubs and restaurants and there is a footpath across the fields for a 15 minute walk into town.
-There are some other excellent dining pubs in the area including the Farriers Arms, Todenham, and The Horse and Groom at Bourton on the Hill.
+There are some other excellent dining pubs in the area including The Horse and Groom at Bourton on the Hill, The Plough at Stretton on Fosse and the Ebrington Arms.

 Stratford, Warwick, Cheltenham and Oxford are all less than 45 minutes drive away so Old Farm is ideally situated for sight-seeing in the area.
 Moreton is on the London – Worceseter train line and we can arrange pick-ups from the station if you are arriving by train.
 There is a good bus service from Moreton too with routes to Stow, Cheltenham, Cirencester and Oxford.